moderndatacompany/dataos.info/docs/resources/policy/understanding_abac_pdp_and_pep.md

 The specific action or operation a user desires to perform, such as a read/write operation on a path, HTTP operation on an API path, or data masking or filtering techniques.

 Policy decisions in DataOS are made by evaluating the tags (or attributes) associated with subjects and objects.
-These tags are matched against a set of policies to determine whether a particular predicate should be allowed or denied for a given subject and object combination.
+These tags are matched against a set of policies to determine whether a particular predicate should be allowed for a given subject and object combination.

 ## PDP and PEP